-This true story is from my immigrant oral histories collection when I was researching for my historical novel, Guardians of the Gate, about Ellis Island in the 1890s.
+This true story is from my immigrant oral histories collection when I was researching for my historical novel, Guardians of the Gate (about Ellis Island in the 1890s), and its sequel, Defenders of Freedom.
 Because of the emotional level in his narration—even when he retold his story 65 years later—I’ll let Wilhelm tell the story in his own words.]

 “I came by myself to the United States from Germany in 1910 when I was 16 years old.
 I had been on small boats on lakes before, but never on such a big ship for so many days.
 Like others, I got very seasick.
 I kept vomiting and couldn’t keep any food down for days.
 Even after, I didn’t eat much.
 I didn’t like the food and just ate some pieces of chocolate I had with me.

 “When I got to Ellis Island, we all had to line up for the medical and they would examine us.
 Some people could pass and they marked their coats with chalk.
 Some they marked on the left and some they marked on the right lapels.
 Those that were marked on one side could go through right away.
 Maybe they had been here before, I don’t know.
 But I got a mark—‘This is back.’